Chest Physical Therapy

 In postural drainage, the person is tilted or propped at an angle selected to help drain secretions from the lungs.
 The chest or back may also be clapped with a cupped hand to help loosen secretions—a technique called chest percussion.
 Alternatively, the therapist may use a mechanical chest vibrator or a high-frequency chest oscillator (an inflatable vest that vibrates at high frequency to loosen sputum).
 The therapist may teach a family member how to use one of these devices.

-These techniques are used at intervals on people who have conditions, such as cystic fibrosis, bronchiectasis, or lung abscess, that cause a great deal of sputum to be produced.
-The techniques may also be used when a person cannot cough up sputum effectively, as may happen with older people or with people who have muscle weakness or who are recovering from surgery, injury, or severe illness.
+These techniques are used at intervals on people who have conditions that cause a great deal of sputum to be produced, for example cystic fibrosis, bronchiectasis (irreversible widening of the airways), or sometimes COPD (chronic obstructive pulmonary disease).
+The techniques may also be used when people cannot cough up sputum effectively, as may happen with older people or with people who have muscle weakness or who are recovering from surgery, injury, or severe illness.

 Respiratory therapists, nurses, and family members who have been taught the procedure may use suctioning to help remove secretions from the airways.
 A small plastic tube is introduced through the nose and extended a few inches into the windpipe (trachea).
 A gentle vacuum sucks out the secretions that cannot be coughed up.
 Suctioning is also used to remove secretions in someone who has a tracheostomy (a surgical opening in the trachea to allow breathing) or who has a breathing tube inserted through the nose or mouth and into the trachea (endotracheal tube) while on a ventilator.

 Breathing exercises help to encourage deep breaths so as to limit or reverse lung atelectasis (collapse of the alveoli, or tiny air sacs), but they do not directly improve lung function.
 Still, breathing exercises decrease the likelihood of lung complications after surgery in heavy smokers and other people with lung disease.
-Such exercises are particularly helpful for sedentary people who have chronic obstructive pulmonary disease or those who have just been taken off of a ventilator.
+Such exercises are particularly helpful for sedentary people who have COPD or those who have just been taken off of a ventilator.